-The nominating and corporate governance committee of our board of directors consists of Mr. Berman and Mr. Moore.
+The nominating and corporate governance committee of our board of directors currently consists of Mr. Berman and Mr. Moore.
+The nominating and corporate governance committee operates under a written charter, which is available to stockholders on our website.
+The nominating and corporate governance committee did not meet in fiscal 2009.
 The functions of the nominating and corporate governance committee include the following:

-- identifying and recommending to the board of directors individuals qualified to serve as members of our board of directors and on the committees of the board; - · advising the board with respect to matters of board composition, procedures and committees;

-developing and recommending to the board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally including review of possible conflicts and transactions with persons affiliated with directors or members of management; and overseeing the annual evaluation of the board and our management.
+- · identifying and recommending to the board of directors individuals qualified to serve as members of our board of directors and on the committees of the board; - · advising the board with respect to matters of board composition, procedures and committees; - · developing and recommending to the board a set of corporate governance principles applicable to us and overseeing corporate governance matters generally including review of possible conflicts and transactions with persons affiliated with directors or members of management; and - · overseeing the annual evaluation of the board and our management.